 Pistachio and mango kulfi ice cream. £7.50.
 Rich and creamy – Indian ice cream does go down nicely.

-Orange muscat 2o1o (£8.50) as recommended to pair with our gajjar halwa.
+Orange muscat 2o1o (£8.50) was recommended to pair with our gajjar halwa.
 It was a very sweet drink and overwhelmed my palate!

 The salted caramel truffles and whole mint leaves covered in white chocolate were awesome petit fours to round off the meal.

-The good: The starters were faultless, really high quality products were used and they were spiced perfectly.
-It’s a shame that the rest lacked the wow factor.
-The service was on point with luxury surroundings, we were also greeted by Peter Joseph at the end of our meal – it’s always a highlight when you meet the chef.
+The good: The starters were faultless, really high quality products were used but the spice was under-powered.
+It’s a shame the meal lacked the wow factor.
+The service was on point with luxury surroundings.
+We were also greeted by Peter Joseph at the end of our meal – it’s always a highlight when you meet the chef..

 The bad: Don’t expect bang for your buck here and inspiring flavours.